jjcosmos/taiko/README.md

 This tool is not meant to replace the beatmapping tool [Edda](https://github.com/PKBeam/Edda), but to work alongside it.
 I find authoring the maps in a DAW like Reaper to be easier, so this just creates a way to export that work into a readable format.
 It is important that the midi exported from your DAW contains metadata like tempo and time signature.

-At the moment, taiko does not generate an entire folder with all of the required components like info.dat, so make sure that the destination file is one of the Easy/Med/Hard files in your beatmap's directory.
-I would recommend backing up your work before overwriting any in-progress maps, as this tool is still a WIP. *Because it does not generate info.dat, make sure bpm is manually set in edda, as it seems to ignore a bpm change at global beat 0.*
+At the moment, taiko does not generate an entire folder with all of the required components like info.dat, so make sure that the destination folder is in your beatmap's directory.
+I would recommend backing up your work before overwriting any in-progress maps, as this tool is still a WIP.

+*Because it does not generate info.dat, make sure bpm is manually set in edda, as it seems to ignore a bpm change at global beat 0.*